The Honest Guide · Chapter 3

 The four criteria do not tell you whether a warning is right or wrong in a given case.
 They tell you how to figure that out for yourself.

-1. Locate the speaker.
-Identify which of the six sub-populations she belongs to.
-An agency clinician’s warning about agency reality is high-weight; the same clinician’s warning about private practice is lower-weight, because she does not work there.
+- Locate the speaker.
+Identify which of the six sub-populations they belong to.
+An agency clinician’s warning about agency reality is high-weight; the same clinician’s warning about private practice is lower-weight, because they do not work there.

-2. Locate the warning category.
+- Locate the warning category.
 The seven categories are not interchangeable.
-A warning that does not specify which one it is about should be probed before you weigh it, and you can ask her directly which one she means.
+A warning that does not specify which one it is about should be probed before you weigh it, and you can ask them directly which one they mean.

-3. Separate her experience from her generalization.
-Her experience is high-weight evidence about her own path.
-Her leap from her path to yours is lower-weight, unless the paths closely resemble each other.
+- Separate their experience from their generalization.
+Their experience is high-weight evidence about their own path.
+Their leap from their path to yours is lower-weight, unless the paths closely resemble each other.
 Probe the resemblance: setting, era, credential, market, and circumstances.

 Three questions to ask the warning-giver